JongHoonSon/Momentum-Clone/README.md

-Make momentum app with Using Vanila JavaScript
+Make momentum app with using Vanila JavaScript